ulule/geoipfix/README.rst

 CORS
 ----

-ipfix supports CORS headers customization in your config file.
+geoipfix supports CORS headers customization in your config file.

 To enable this feature, set ``allowed_origins`` and ``allowed_methods``, for example: